Deci-AI/super-gradients/README.md

 > **NOTE:** <br/>
 > - Latency (HW)* - Hardware performance (not including IO)<br/>
 > - Latency (Production)** - Production Performance (including IO)
-> - Performance measured for T4 and Jetson Xavier with TensorRT, using FP16 precision and batch size 1
+> - Performance measured for T4 and Jetson Xavier NX with TensorRT, using FP16 precision and batch size 1
 > - Performance measured for Cascade Lake CPU with OpenVINO, using FP16 precision and batch size 1